-Set up your tent in the backyard and make the house off limits except for electricity and bathroom breaks.
-Spend the weekend camping in your backyard, and you’re sure to have a fantastic time.
+Set up your tent in the backyard and make the house off-limits except for electricity and bathroom breaks.
+Spend the weekend camping in your backyard, and you’ll have a fantastic time.

-Walk up campgrounds are incredible, but you have to keep the 12 tips in mind when you’re trying to secure a spot in one.
-As I’ve said many times, there’s no guarantee that you’re going to get in.
+Walk-up campgrounds are incredible, but you must keep the 12 tips in mind when trying to secure a spot in one.
+As I’ve said many times, there’s no guarantee that you will get in.

-There’s almost always a way to satisfy your desire for a spontaneous camping trip, though, so keep the alternatives in mind.
-Always apply best practices when you’re doing walk up camping or one of the alternatives, and you’re sure to have a great time.
+There’s almost always a way to satisfy your desire for a spontaneous camping trip, so keep the alternatives in mind.
+Always apply best practices when doing walk-up camping or one of the alternatives, and you’re sure to have a great time.